nvictor/design/clustermap/DESIGN.md

 -   A central `TreemapView` displaying the cluster resources with zoom and hover interactions.
 -   An Inspector sidebar containing:
-    - Connection settings with kubeconfig path configuration
+    - **Connection:** A text field to specify the `kubeconfig` path.
-    - Display controls with a segmented picker for sizing metrics (Count, CPU, Memory)
+    - **Display:** A segmented picker to switch between sizing metrics (Count, CPU, Memory).
-    - Console view showing logs and status messages
+    - **Console:** An interactive console view that displays timestamped logs with different severity levels (Info, Success, Error), each with a distinct color and icon.
+Users can select, copy, and clear logs.
--   Toolbar with reload and inspector toggle buttons.
+-   A Toolbar with buttons to reload data and toggle the inspector sidebar.

-### Hierarchy and Metric Options

-The application supports a single hierarchy view:
-- **Resource Hierarchy**: Namespace → Deployment → Pod

-Three sizing metrics are available, based on real-time usage:
-- **Count**: Size based on the number of resources
-- **CPU**: Size based on CPU usage (in cores).
-Values less than 1 core are displayed in millicores (e.g., "50m").
-- **Memory**: Size based on memory usage (in bytes)

 ## 5. Security & Deployment

--   **Keychain Access:** The application requires the `keychain-access-groups` entitlement to access certificates in the macOS Keychain.
-The client certificate authentication implementation:
-    -   Uses `SecIdentityCreateWithCertificate` for identity creation from certificate data
-    -   Handles keychain errors gracefully (e.g., missing certificates, access issues)
-    -   Supports certificate-based authentication for secure cluster connections
-    -   Logs authentication issues to help with debugging connection problems
+-   **App Sandbox:** The application is **not sandboxed** (`com.apple.security.app-sandbox` is `false`).
+This is a deliberate choice to allow the app to execute `exec` helper tools like `gke-gcloud-auth-plugin`, which is essential for authenticating with major cloud providers.
+-   **Entitlements:** The app requests the following entitlements:
+    -   `com.apple.security.files.user-selected.read-only`: To read the user-specified `kubeconfig` file.
+    -   `com.apple.security.network.client`: To connect to Kubernetes API servers on the network.
+-   **Network Security:** The `Info.plist` is configured with `NSAllowsArbitraryLoads` set to `true`.
+This is necessary to connect to local clusters (e.g., minikube) and cloud provider clusters (like GKE) that use IP addresses in their server certificates, which would otherwise be blocked by App Transport Security (ATS).
--   **Local Use:** The app is designed to run on macOS and connect directly to the cluster via the user's `kubeconfig` or a service account token.
+-   **Local Use:** The app is designed to run on macOS and connect directly to the cluster via the user's `kubeconfig`.
 It requires that the **Kubernetes Metrics Server** is installed and running in the cluster.
 -   **Team/Enterprise Use:** For wider distribution, a backend-for-frontend (BFF) approach would be recommended to avoid distributing cluster credentials to client applications.